O957/awesome-geology/README.md

 ![](./assets/geology.jpg) [^image_attribution]

 [^image_attribution]: Image used under the [Unsplash License](https://unsplash.com/license), i.e. "All images can be downloaded and used for free", "Commercial and non-commercial purposes", and "No permission needed (though attribution is appreciated!)".
-Link: <https://unsplash.com/photos/a-mountain-with-a-very-interesting-pattern-on-it-svcatmhPk9U>.
-Description: "a mountain with a very interesting pattern on it".
-Photographer: [Brian Cornelius](https://unsplash.com/@bmcornelius).
+Image Link: <https://unsplash.com/photos/a-mountain-with-a-very-interesting-pattern-on-it-svcatmhPk9U>.
+Image Description: "a mountain with a very interesting pattern on it".
+Image Photographer: [Brian Cornelius](https://unsplash.com/@bmcornelius).

 ## Contents